Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 ```

 - Those failed tests are caused by *run* method in dataframe, it dose not print the data follow the schema.
-- For different data types, they need print chosen data as the format that match them.
+- For different data types, they need to print chosen data as the format that matches them.

 - Memory Usage:
 	These are data came from running *sorer* by *Valgrind*: